zewei/awesome-zewei-hdl/README.md

-# Awesome Hardware Description Languages
+# Awesome HDL、Python HDL and DSL for IC

 A curated list of amazingly awesome hardware description language projects.